JunoLab/atom-julia-client/docs/README.md

 # Developer Install

+Firstly, you need to be working in Julia v0.4 for Atom.
+Currently, you can either build Julia from source or download a [nightly build](http://julialang.org/downloads/).

 Julia support in Atom consists of a number of packages for both Julia and Atom:

 * [language-julia](https://github.com/JuliaLang/atom-language-julia) – Provides basic